Southern Lebanon: Ahmadinejad's state visit

 In October 2010, Iranian President Mahmoud Ahmadinejad visited South Lebanon.
 This was his first visit to Lebanon since he first assumed office in Tehran in 2005.
 Both Israel and the United States condemned the trip as being "provocative."
 Ahmadinejad was welcomed by tens of thousands of supporters of Hezbollah, Iran's Shiite Muslim ally in Lebanon which has been branded a terrorist organization in part or whole by much of South America, the EU, the Arab League, the United States and Israel.
 This is despite its participation in Lebanon's fragile government.

+2026 Lebanon war

+In March 2026, during the 2026 Lebanon war, Israeli Finance Minister Bezalel Smotrich stated that Israel, following the war, should annex territories up to the Litani River.

+Israeli Defense minister Israel Katz states that the military will control a "security zone" up to the Litani River in southern Lebanon until the threat of Hezbollah is removed.

 Cities and districts

 Areas targeted by Israeli bombing (July–August 2006) concentrated on Southern Lebanon.